 Deaf, deaf and disabled

-‘Deaf’, ‘deaf’ and ‘disabled’ mean very different things.
+‘Deaf’ (with a capital D), ‘deaf’ (with a small d) and ‘disabled’ mean very different things.

 British Sign Language (BSL) is an official language in the UK.
-Deaf culture is very strong for people whose first language is BSL, who see themselves as a linguistic minority rather than disabled people.
-People who have become deafened and non-BSL users are more likely to think of themselves as disabled.
-The term ‘disabled’ can include ‘deaf’, but not ’Deaf’ people.
+Deaf culture is very strong for many people whose first language is BSL, some of whom see themselves as a linguistic minority rather than disabled people.
+In this case, people may refer to themselves as Deaf people (with a capital D) and not see themselves as disabled.
+People who have become deafened and non-BSL users are more likely to use the lower case ‘d’ (and call themselves deaf people).
+They are also more likely to think of themselves as disabled people.

 Disability confident behaviour